 ⅓ cup olive oil

-4 stems fresh thyme
+4 stems fresh thyme1 bay leaf

 1 chili pepper